snap-stanford/snap-python/doc/source/reference/GetBfsTree.rst

 Function Definition

-..
-GetBfsTree:: PNGraph GetBfsTree(PGraph, startNodeId, followOut, followIn)
+.. function:: GetBfsTree:: PNGraph GetBfsTree(PGraph, startNodeId, followOut, followIn)

 Returns a directed Breadth-First-Search tree rooted at startNodeId.
 Links are such that parent points to its child.